 After listening to this ordeal, the missionaries took Mr. Mazimba through Romans chapter 8.
 There they encouraged him on how inseparable we are from God's love and that all things work for good in our lives.
 They reasoned with him from scripture and made an appeal to him to get baptized.
 Mr. Mazimba said a resounding yes to the call and chose to be baptized in the name of Jesus Christ.
-On 2nd January 2021, he got baptized along with other 61 people of mbala who decided to walk with Christ in the newness of life.
-Mr. Mazimba together with his daughter (who is yet to be baptized) continues to congregate with the believers at Zombe church in the Zombe village of Mbala.

-Martin K Chishimba
+On 2nd January 2021, he got baptized along with other 61 people of mbala who decided to walk with Christ in the newness of Mr. Mazimba life. together with daughter (who is yet to be baptized) continues to congregate with the believers at Zombe church in the Zombe village of Mbala.
+Martin K Chishimba station, 3 Missionaries arrived, and did not find a single church, neither a branch nor a company.
+So the three Missionaries began door to door evangelism and conducting bible studies in the evening at the primary school where the missionaries were camping.
+As the work was going on, the missionaries were perceived to be Satanists.
+However, by the grace of God, at the end of two weeks, 9 people gave themselves for baptism, and a branch was established at the place and has remained active until now.
+People who gave themselves requested earnestly for Bemba Bibles, if you know any cheaper source for Bemba